rmotr-group-projects/pyp-w1-rpg-battle/README.md

 ----------

 > **Stats**
-> Monsters start with a base stat level of 8 versus the 6 that heroes receive.
+> Monsters start with a base stat level of 8 for all stats except speed versus the 6 that heroes receive, monster speed has a base of 12.
 Instead of receiving stat modifiers like heroes, monsters may receive stat multiplier instead.
-These are applied in the following manner: At level 1 a stat is set to 8x the stat multiplier.
-For levelled monsters set the stat to 8X multiplier + `(level - 1`)x multiplier, dropping fractions.
+These are applied in the following manner: At level 1 a stat is set to `base value` x the stat multiplier.
+For levelled monsters set the stat to `base value` X multiplier + `(level - 1)` x multiplier, dropping fractions.
 > Monster have a base HP of 10 (this may be overidden by monster families and subtypes, more on this later) to calculate their actual `maxhp` use the base hp + (level - 1) x (0.5x `constitution`), dropping fractions as usual.
 >

 ----------
 > **XP**
-> A monster's xp value may be calculated by taking the average of their stats (`strength`, `constitution`, `intelligence`, `speed`) and adding it to `maxhp % 10`.
+> A monster's xp value may be calculated by taking the average of their stats (`strength`, `constitution`, `intelligence`, `speed`) and adding it to `maxhp / 10`.
+Finally we take this all and multiply it by the `XP_MULTIPLIER`.

 ----------